UX Design Research Methods Simplified: Explaining the Key Techniques

 Quantitative UX Research Methods

-While qualitative data offers a lot of intangibles, quantitative UX research methods are necessary to put hard numbers on various research points, allowing for a more thorough analysis of user preferences and behavior trends.
+While qualitative data offers a lot of intangibles, quantitative user research methods are necessary to put hard numbers on various research points, allowing for a more thorough analysis of user preferences and behavior trends.

 Quantitative research entails the collection of data sourced from usage logs, surveys, questionnaires, usability tests, and various other means over a lengthy period.
 This data is then sorted and analyzed to yield ways to optimize product design.